bento-platform/takuan/docs/authz.md

 - In that class, you MUST implement the functions from BaseAuthzMiddleware with the expected signatures:
   - `attach`: used to attach the middleware to the FastAPI app.
   - `dipatch`: called for every request made to the API.
-  - `dep_authorize_<endpoint>`: endpoint-specific, authz evaluation functions that should return an injectable function.
 - Finally, the script should expose an instance of your concrete authz middleware, named `authz_middleware`.

 Looking at [bento.authz.module.py](./etc/bento.authz.module.py), we can see an implementation that is specific to